 It said the expelled members would be removed as Tlokwe councillors.

 They were allowed to appeal against their expulsions to the national disciplinary committee of appeal.
+In November, ANC factions in the municipality passed a motion of no confidence in Maphetle.

 He was replaced by Combrink – the first DA mayor in the province – when she defeated ANC candidate Lucky Tsagae by 20 votes to 19.